JHolm-Lab/VISTA/README.md

 # VISTA: Vaginal Inference of Subspecies and Typing Algorithm

 This application provides visualizations and tools for assigning **Metagenomic Community State Types (mgCSTs)** to vaginal metagenomes.
-It includes a user-friendly interface for running the classifier on **[VIRGO2](https://github.com/ravel-lab/VIRGO2)** output files.
+It includes a user-friendly interface for running the classifier on **[VIRGO2](https://github.com/ravel-lab/VIRGO2)** compiled output files.

 ---